 Curriculum

 The Bachelor of Arts degree in Global Studies in the Adult Bachelor's Program requires completion of 120 credits, including specific credits for the major as described below.
 All Global Studies students should consult Ryan Loritz, a Student Success advisor, on specific requirements for completing their degree.
+Global Studies also offers a minor.

 Only designated courses satisfy major requirements, including Global Studies electives, and only approved